-34th Annual UCF High School Programming Tournament
+35th Annual UCF High School Programming Tournament

 Advisors, if you are interested in having your team(s) compete at our tournament, please visit the Registration Page, or contact Dr. Ali Orooji by phone at 407-823-5660 or by our contact form.
 Students, if you are interested in competing, please discuss this with your high school team advisor and show him/her this web site.
 We welcome as many teams for which we have space!

-Note: Code::Blocks will use GCC 5.1.0 (based upon Code::Blocks version), and all Java IDEs will use OpenJDK 13.0.2.
+Note: The judges will use GCC 5.1.0 (based upon most recent Code::Blocks version), and all Java IDEs will use OpenJDK 13.0.2.
 Python will use Python 3.8.1 (Python 2 will not be supported).

 Note: The versions here may be updated as the contest date approaches.